It’s the beginning of a new year, and for drivers in certain states, that means higher required liability limits.

 As an example, in 20/50/25, the 20 means that coverage goes up to $20,000 for each person injured in the accident, while the 50 indicates that $50,000 is the maximum coverage for everyone in the accident, and the 25 equals $25,000 for property damage.

-It should be noted that liability coverage only pays for damage that you cause to other people.
+It should be noted that liability coverage only pays for damage you cause to others.
 It will not pay your own medical bills or repair/replace your own car.

 State minimum car insurance levels

-Almost every state in the country requires drivers to carry a minimum amount of liability insurance.
-The required minimums can vary dramatically between states, and in almost all cases, the state-required minimums are too low to fully protect you in the event of a serious accident.
+Almost every state in the country requires drivers to carry minimum liability insurance.
+The required minimums can vary dramatically between states.
+In nearly all cases, the state-required minimums are too low to protect you in the event of a severe accident fully.

 While carrying at least the minimum amount of liability insurance is better than nothing, it is rarely enough coverage in a serious accident.
 If you are at fault in a major accident, the victim can legally go after all of your assets once your insurance policy is exhausted.
 This means they can sue you for damages and end up with your home, savings, and other assets if you lose in court.

-Changes can be difficult to push through and often minimum limits stay the same for decades, despite the fact that medical costs have skyrocketed as well as the sticker price of a new car.
+Changes can be challenging to push through, and often, minimum limits stay the same for decades, even though medical costs have skyrocketed as well as the sticker price of a new car.

-In most cases, these changes are welcomed by trial lawyer groups as well as many drivers (at least the insured ones) and opposed by insurance companies and consumer groups who fear it will raise rates, leading to more uninsured drivers.
+In most cases, these changes are welcomed by trial lawyer groups and many drivers (at least the insured ones) and opposed by insurance companies and consumer groups who fear it will raise rates, leading to more uninsured drivers.

-The fact that outdated minimums fail to cover ever raising medical costs and the cost to repair or replace a damaged car are the most common reasons for jacking up minimums.
+The most common reason for increasing state minimums is that outdated minimums fail to cover ever-increasing medical costs and the cost to repair or replace a damaged car.
 In addition, states often have to pick up the tab on injuries, which can also be a motivator.

 It’s not just medical costs that must be considered when upping minimum limits.
-Property damage limits can be woefully outdated when compared to the value of many vehicles out on the road.
+Property damage limits can be woefully outdated compared to the value of many vehicles on the road.

 “In some states, the minimums are so low, they will not even cover a compact car if it is totaled.
-Technology and enhanced safety components have pushed up the cost of cars dramatically,” points out Guttman.
-“Minimum coverages have simply not kept up.
-In Maryland, the State Minimum for Property Damage is $15,000 while the average price of a new vehicle is almost $35,000,” he continues.
+Technology and enhanced safety components have pushed up the cost of cars dramatically,” Guttman says.

 What happens when minimum car insurance coverages are raised?